Contexter/FountainAI/MusicSound/MusicSound SetUp.md

 **Introduction:**

-The MusicSound Orchestration API is a powerful tool that integrates orchestration functions to generate musical files in Csound, LilyPond, and MIDI formats.
+The MusicSound Orchestration API is a robust tool that integrates orchestration functions to generate musical files in Csound, LilyPond, and MIDI formats.
 Built with Swift and Vapor, this API provides REST endpoints to manage orchestration commands.
 With functionalities for generating, committing, and pushing files to a GitHub repository, it offers an ideal solution for programmatically managing musical compositions.

 ### OpenAPI Specification